The advantages of driving for multiple delivery companies

 The good stuff:

-· A driver reserves their delivery time and is given a set quantity of orders.
+· A driver reserves their shift time and is given a set quantity of orders.

 · Because Amazon is massive and work is consistent, every driver has a weekly schedule but may still choose when and how often they work.